thunder-so/stacks/static-site/README.md

         <code>string</code>
       </th>
       <td>
         <strong>Required</strong>.
-A string identifier for the project's service the app is created for.
-This can be seen as the name of the app.
+A string identifier the site.
+This can be seen as the name of the site.
       </td>
     </tr>
     <tr id="constructor-option-environment">